AntCPLab/malicious_3pc_binary/README.md

-# README Efficient 3PC for Binary Circuits with Application to Maliciously-Secure DNN Inference
+# Efficient 3PC for Binary Circuits with Application to Maliciously-Secure DNN Inference

 ## Introduction